 Power BI custom visuals and R visuals aren't currently supported.

 In Power BI, you can rename a field (column) by double-clicking the field and typing a new name.
 Power BI refers to the new name as an alias.
 It's possible that a Power BI report can end up with duplicate field names, but Excel doesn't allow duplicates.
 So when Power BI exports the data to Excel, the field aliases revert to their original field (column) names.

 If there are Unicode characters in the .csv file, the text in Excel may not display properly.
 Examples of Unicode characters are currency symbols and foreign words.
 You can open the file in Notepad and the Unicode displays correctly.
 If you want to open the file in Excel, the workaround is to import the .csv.
 To import the file into Excel:

 Select Get external data > From text.

 Go to the local folder where the file is stored and select the .csv.

-When you're exporting to .csv, certain characters will be escaped with a leading ' to prevent script execution when opened in Excel.
+When you're exporting to .csv, certain characters are escaped with a leading ' to prevent script execution when opened in Excel.
 This happens when:

 - The column is defined as type "text" in the data model, and